Union (American Civil War): Opposition

 The opposition came from Copperhead Democrats, who were strongest in the Midwest and wanted to allow Confederate secession.
 In the East, opposition to the war was strongest among Irish Catholics, but also included business interests connected to the slave states typified by August Belmont.
 The Democratic Party was deeply split.
 In 1861 most Democrats supported the war.
 However, the party increasingly split down the middle between the moderates who supported the war effort, and the peace element, including Copperheads, who did not.
 It scored major gains in the 1862 elections, and elected the moderate Horatio Seymour as governor of New York.
 They gained 28 seats in the House of Representatives, including the Speaker of the House's seat but Republicans retained control of both the House and the Senate.

 The 1862 election for the Indiana legislature was especially hard-fought.
 Though the Democrats gained control of the legislature, they were unable to impede the war effort.
 Republican Governor Oliver P. Morton was able to maintain control of the state's contribution to the war effort despite the Democratic majority.
 Washington was especially helpful in 1864 in arranging furloughs to allow Hoosier soldiers to return home so they could vote in elections.
-Across the North in 1864, the great majority of soldiers voted Republican.
+Across the North in 1864, the great majority of soldiers voted Republican or National Union.
 Men who had been Democrats before the war often abstained or voted Republican.

 As the federal draft laws tightened, there was serious unrest among Copperhead strongholds, such as the Irish in the Pennsylvania coal mining districts.
 The government needed the coal more than the draftees, so it ignored the largely non-violent draft dodging there.
 The violent New York City draft riots of 1863 were suppressed by the U.S. Army firing grape shot down cobblestone city streets.

 The Democrats nominated George McClellan, a War Democrat for the 1864 presidential but imposed an anti-war platform on him.
 In terms of Congress the opposition against the war was nearly powerless—as was the case in most states.
 In Indiana and Illinois pro-war governors circumvented anti-war legislatures elected in 1862.
 For 30 years after the war the Democrats carried the burden of having opposed the martyred Lincoln, who was viewed by many as the salvation of the Union and the destroyer of slavery.